 If a student taking an AP French, German, Italian, or Spanish Language and Culture Exam has been approved for an accommodation of extended time, it’s important that the proctor understands how to apply the extended time during the exam.
 These exams don’t offer master CDs with embedded extended time due to the varied needs of students with disabilities.
 (The Chinese and Japanese Language and Culture exams do have 50% and 100% extended time embedded in the exam CDs because the entire exam is administered on a computer.)

-AP coordinators and proctors should review the instructions for determining extended time for the AP French, German, Italian, and Spanish Language and Culture Exams on pages 86-89 of the 2017-18 AP Coordinator’s Manual.
+AP coordinators and proctors should review the instructions for determining extended time for the AP French, German, Italian, and Spanish Language and Culture Exams in the AP Coordinator’s Manual.

-Although master CDs can’t be paused during a standard exam administration, remind proctors administering AP Exams to students approved for extended time that they can apply extended time to master CDs by pausing between tracks or after the audio stimulus is played.
+Although master CDs must not be paused during a standard exam administration, remind proctors administering AP Exams to students approved for extended time that they can apply extended time to master CDs by pausing between tracks or after the audio stimulus is played.

 Remember that to take an AP Exam with accommodations—including extended time—a student must be approved for accommodations by the College Board Services for Students with Disabilities (SSD) office.
 Providing accommodations to students without College Board approval will result in the cancellation of these students’ scores.